alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 *   `Segment` is the index of the segment being scanned by this particular worker -- note that this value is 0-indexed.
     Every worker passes a different value.

-These parameters are passed as an instance of [ScanSpec][scanspec], so let's construct that:
+These parameters can be passed as an instance of [ScanSpec][scanspec], so let's construct that:

 ```scala
 import com.amazonaws.services.dynamodbv2.document.spec.ScanSpec